 Inspired by the possibilities of such an impactful platform, KADOKAWA Connected will work to adopt Slack across 50 KADOKAWA Group companies, replacing decades-old legacy processes with a modern tool that will not only increase productivity but help the company publish Japan’s most compelling content (manga included).

-This award goes to the organization that saves its employees time and frustration, and facilitates better workflows, by automating tasks both big and small in Slack.
+This award goes to the organisation that saves its employees time and frustration, and facilitates better workflows, by automating tasks both big and small in Slack.

-Veepee offers everything from clothes and home appliances to toys, wine, travel and entertainment at up to 80% off—for just three to five days at a time.
-This rapidly expiring window means the company needs to move even faster internally.
-To do this, Veepee and its tech community, vpTech, used Slack channels, bots, and both custom and out-of-the-box integrations to build a best-in-class incident management system that has decreased incidents by 67%.
+Veepee offers everything from clothes and home appliances to toys, wine, travel and entertainment at up to 80% off – for just three to five days at a time.
+This rapidly expiring window means that the company needs to move even faster internally.
+To do this, Veepee and its tech community, vpTech, used Slack channels, bots and both custom and out-of-the-box integrations to build a best-in-class incident management system that has decreased incidents by 67%.

 Slack has also allowed Veepee’s HR team to get a better vision of their employees’ engagement, sending surveys through the Officevibe Slack integration to increase response rates by 54%.
 With a better understanding of its workforce, Veepee can adjust accordingly and empower its teams to deliver a better product to members.

 To seamlessly accept electronic payments from customers, Veepee works with external payment service providers in Slack Connect, replacing email with a secure and productive way to communicate and strengthen relationships – and, ultimately, give both members and brand partners a better experience.